collex/solr/README.txt

 The About section of "collex" and the News section of "collex" are two separate WordPress installations.
 The recommended theme to use is in the "collex_wordpress_theme" project.

+The "typewright" project can be attached to a "collex" instance if you wish by setting it up in the site.yml file of "collex".
+The "typewright" project is a webservice that keeps the information about all the typewright-enabled documents.
+The actual web presence of typewright is in the "collex" project under subfolders named typewright.

 --------------------------------------

 To run on the production machine, you will probably want to create a service, something like